michaelcale/books/books/go/0250-file-io/060-io-interfaces.md

 }
 ```

-`Closer` describes streams that msut be explicitly closed.
+`Closer` describes streams that must be explicitly closed.

 `Close` returns an error because it's required in some real-world cases.
 For example, when doing buffered writes to a file, `Close` might need to flush remaining buffered data to a file, which might fail.